 This page contains information about research projects that are currently underway.
-Monthly reports are in PDF format.

 Under actual conditions in southwestern Idaho, this project will exam proper application and long-term field performance of concrete sealers and their effects on the projected longevity of concrete pavement and bridge decks.
 The study will test various sealers relating to their ability to effectively seal cracks that develop in concrete bridge decks.
 This will enable ITD personnel to monitor the concrete health and apply appropriate concrete sealers that will provide the extended life of pavements and minimize corrosion of rebar.